rancherlabs/updatecli-automation/README.md

 For detailed information on how to use Updatecli, please consult its [documentation](https://www.updatecli.io/docs/prologue/introduction/) page.

+## Scheduled workflow

+The automation runs as a GitHub Actions scheduled workflow once per day.

+Manual execution of the pipelines can be [triggered](https://github.com/rancherlabs/updatecli-automation/actions/workflows/updatecli.yml) when needed.

 ## Scope

 All Rancher owned repositories in [Rancher](https://github.com/rancher) and [Rancher Labs](https://github.com/rancherlabs) can be targeted by this automation.